Muhammadumair0/phonebook-challenge/README.md

 | `:id`      | Contact id of the user | |

 #### Response
 	{
     "status": 200,
     "name": "Success",
     "message": "contact deleted successfully",
     "data": {
         "id": "bc9213f8-a1f0-47fe-96c7-13e7031c5537"
      	}
 	}

 ------------

 ## Express Validator
-[express validator ](https://express-validator.github.io/docs/) is used to validate the request data.
+We use the [express validator ](https://express-validator.github.io/docs/) to validate the request data.
 It is a very useful library that help you validate the request data.
 Initializing express validator in server.ts file:
 ```sh
 this.app.use(expressValidator());